 Berkowitz concedes that Tea Party has its share of offbeat wingnuts; yes, some of its more prominent candidates have made statements and embraced policies that leave something to be desired.
 Then again so have liberal progressives.
 Berkowitz continues:

-Born in response to President Obamas self-declared desire to fundamentally change America, the tea party movement has made its central goals abundantly clear.
-Activists and the sizeable swath of voters who sympathize with them want to reduce the massively ballooning national debt, cut runaway federal spending, keep taxes in check, reinvigorate the economy, and block the expansion of the state into citizens lives.
+Born in response to President Obama’s self-declared desire to fundamentally change, the tea party movement has made its central goals abundantly clear.
+Activists and the sizeable swath of voters who sympathize with them want to reduce the massively ballooning national debt, cut runaway federal spending, keep taxes in check, reinvigorate the economy, and block the expansion of the state into citizens’ lives.
+America

 In other words, the tea party movement is inspired above all by a commitment to limited government.
 And that does distinguish it from the competition.